bifrost-platform/Bifrost-Node-AdminPanel/README.md

 ## Usage

 1. Connect your MetaMask wallet
-2. Add or switch to Bifrost Testnet or Mainnet
+2. Add or switch to Bifrost Mainnet or Testnet
-3. Check your candidate validation status
+3. Check the status of your candidate validation
 4. Enter bonding details:
    - Controller address
    - Relayer address